Democratic Dubuque lawmakers talk tax reform, challenges of legislating from minority

 “There is no guarantee that every year the legislature is going to appropriate the money to mental health services.
 None,” Jochum said.
 “They’re going to compete with every other group at the capitol that wants a piece of the pie.”

-Jochum also touted her efforts increase protections from companion animals.
-A bill that would establish criminal punishments for abuse and neglect -- including mandatory sentencing guidelines and counseling requirements -- passed through the House with flying colors, but still is waiting for action in the Senate.
+Jochum also touted her efforts to increase protections for companion animals.
+A bill that would establish criminal punishments for abuse and neglect — including mandatory sentencing guidelines and counseling requirements — passed through the House with flying colors, but still is waiting for action in the Senate.

 “Iowa will finally not be in the dead last place in protecting our pets in this country,” Jochum said.
 “We have a black eye because of it, believe it or not.”